Timdenders/Colonization-Conquerors/README.md

 #### Overview:
 An ongoing project aimed at developing a game that replicates the gameplay of the classic 1982 game, Utopia.

+#### Repository Contents:
+- Source Code: The heart of our project lies here, where we've meticulously crafted the game's functionality and mechanics.
+- README: This document provides an overview of the project, team information, major features, stretch goals, use cases, non-functional requirements, and more.
+It serves as your guide to Colonization Conquerors.
+Weekly Reports: Our weekly reports detail our progress and accomplishments, helping you stay up to date with our development journey.
+- Projects: The Projects page outlines our scheduled tasks, assignments, and responsibilities for each team member, offering insight into our project's ongoing development.

 #### Team Members:
 - Timothy Enders (Game Programmer, Game Designer)
 - Grant Palmieri (Game Programmer, Game Tester)